element-hq/policies/docs/identity-server/privacy_notice.md

 ### 3.9 Who Else Has Access to My Data?

-We host the Element Matrix Services on Amazon Web Services (AWS).
-Amazon employees have access to this data.
-Here's [Amazon's privacy policy](https://aws.amazon.com/privacy/).
-Amazon controls physical access to their locations.
+We host the Element Matrix Services on UpCloud datacentres in London.
+Here's [UpCloud's privacy policy](https://upcloud.com/privacy-policy/).
+UpCloud controls physical access to their locations.

 We use Cloudflare to mitigate the risk of DDoS attacks.
 Here's [CloudFlare's privacy policy](https://www.cloudflare.com/privacypolicy/).

 Physical access to our offices and locations use typical physical access restrictions.

-We use secure private keys when accessing servers via SSH, and protect our AWS console passwords locally with a password management tool.
+We use secure private keys when accessing servers via SSH, and protect our console passwords locally with a password management tool.

 We log application data (caller IP and user agent).
-We keep logs for no longer than 180 days.
+We keep logs for no longer than 60 days.

 ### 3.10 What happens if Element is sold?